 The respondent, a 22-year-old Palestinian man, recounts his apprehension by Greek officers along with 12 others including two women and several children, all aged between 12 and 30 years old.
 The respondent explained that they had been in Greece for 2 days in total, but had only walked about 7 hours from their point of crossing close from Meriç when Greek officers spotted them.

-The Greek officers started to shoot flares into the sky and also started shooting around the respondent and his group with assault rifles as they were spotted.
+The respondent reported that the Greek officers started to shoot flares into the sky and also started shooting around the respondent and his group with assault rifles as they were spotted.
 The respondent explained that the military was shooting at them to stop them from running away.
-There were four officers, dressed in green camouflage uniforms, some of them wearing balaclavas.
+He described that there were four officers, dressed in green camouflage uniforms, some of them wearing balaclavas.
 The respondent knew they were Greek as they were speaking in Greek, and sometimes a little bit in English.
 These officers took everything the respondent and his group had, including their money and phones.

 The respondent explained to the officers that “we are from Gaza, Palestine and its war there.
 But he [the officer] never cared”.